A Comparative Review of the Rattle GUI for R

 Rattle is documented extensively in Graham William’s book Data Mining with Rattle and R. I review that excellent book here.

-There are over 1,400 videos on YouTube showing how to accomplish many different tasks using Rattle.
+Over 1,400 videos on YouTube show how to accomplish many different tasks using Rattle.
+However, those use the previous version so it takes a bit of trial and error to use them.

 Help

 R GUIs provide simple task-by-task dialog boxes, which generate much more complex code.
-So for a particular task, you might want to get help on 1) the dialog box’s settings, 2) the custom functions it uses (if any), and 3) the R functions that the custom functions use.
+So, for a particular task, you might want to get help on 1) the dialog box’s settings, 2) the custom functions it uses (if any), and 3) the R functions that the custom functions use.
 Nearly all R GUIs provide all three levels of help when needed.
-The notable exception to that is jamovi, which provides no help, and the R Commander, which lacks help on the dialog boxes themselves.
+The notable exception is jamovi, which provides no help, and the R Commander, which lacks help on the dialog boxes.

 Graphics